DagnyT/hardnet/README.md

 ## Pre-trained models

-Pre-trained models can be found in folder pretrained:  train_liberty and train_liberty_with_aug
+Pre-trained models can be found in folder [pretrained](pretrained).

 ## 3rd party pre-trained models

 Rahul Mitra presented new [large-scale patch PS-dataset](https://github.com/rmitra/PS-Dataset) and trained even better HardNet on it.
-Weights are [here](https://www.dropbox.com/s/q89g5kfuke6c348/hardnet-PS.t7?dl=1) here, unfortunately in Torch format, not PyTorch.
+Original weights in torch format are [here](https://www.dropbox.com/s/q89g5kfuke6c348/hardnet-PS.t7?dl=1).

+Converted PyTorch version is [here](pretrained/3rd_party/HardNetPS/).

+## Which weights should I use?

+For practical applications, we recommend [HardNet++](pretrained/pretrained_all_datasets/HardNet++.pth').

+For comparison with other descriptors, which are trained on Liberty Brown dataset, we recommend [HardNetLib+](pretrained/train_liberty_with_aug/checkpoint_liberty_with_aug.pth).

+For the best descriptor, which is NOT trained on HPatches dataset, we recommend model by Mitra et.al., link in section above.

 ## Usage example